2023 Kentucky General Assembly

 The 2023 Kentucky General Assembly was a meeting of the Kentucky General Assembly, composed of the Kentucky Senate and the Kentucky House of Representatives.
 It convened in Frankfort on January 3, 2023, and adjourned sine die on March 30, 2023.
 It was the fourth regular session of the legislature during the tenure of governor Andy Beshear.

 Republicans maintained their majorities in both chambers following the 2022 elections for the senate and the house.

+This session saw the impeachment and conviction of commonwealth's attorney Ronnie Goldy, which was the first impeachment since 1991 and the first trial held since 1888.